 If a UE is configured with an MCG and a SCG using NR radio access in FR1 and/or in FR2, the UE is configured a maximum power PMCG for transmissions on the MCG by p-NR-FR1 and/or by p-NR-FR2-r16 and a maximum power PSCG for transmissions on the SCG by p-NR-FR1 and/or by p-NR-FR2-r16 and with an inter-CG power sharing mode by nrdc-PCmode-FR1-r16 for FR1 and/or by nrdc-PCmode-FR2-r16 for FR2.
 The UE determines a transmission power on the MCG and a transmission power on the SCG per frequency range.

-If a UE is provided semi-static-mode1 for nrdc-PCmode-FR1-r16 or for nrdc-PCmode-FR2-r16, or semi-static-mode2 for nrdc-PCmode-FR1-r16 or for nrdc-PCmode-FR2-r16, the UE does not expect PMCG and PSCG to be configured such that PMCG+PSCG>PTotalNR-DC, where PMCG is the linear value of PMCG, PSCG is the linear value of PSCG, and PTotalNR-DC is the linear value of a configured maximum transmission power for NR-DC operation in FR1 as defined in [8-3, TS 38.101-3].
+If a UE is provided semi-static-mode1 for nrdc-PCmode-FR1-r16 or for nrdc-PCmode-FR2-r16, or semi-static-mode2 for nrdc-PCmode-FR1-r16 or for nrdc-PCmode-FR2-r16, the UE does not expect PMCG and PSCG to be configured such that PMCG+PSCG>PTotalNR-DC, where PMCG is the linear value of PMCG, PSCG is the linear value of PSCG, and PTotalNR-DC is the linear value of a configured maximum transmission power for NR-DC operation in FR1 or FR2 as defined in [8-3, TS 38.101-3].

 If a UE is provided semi-static-mode1 for nrdc-PCmode-FR1-r16 or for nrdc-PCmode-FR2-r16, the UE determines a transmission power for the MCG or for the SCG as described in Clauses 7.1 through 7.5 using PMCG or PSCG as the maximum transmission power, respectively.